andrew/ultimate-awesome/README.md

 - [awesome-code-streamers](https://github.com/lucasfloriani/awesome-code-streamers) - List of code streamers from multiples plataforms like Twitch, YouTube, etc.
 - [awesome-ros-tools](https://github.com/oleg-Shipitko/awesome-ros-tools) - The list of tools and packages for Robot Operating System development!.
 - [flutter-guide](https://github.com/oliver-gomes/flutter-guide) - 📚 Flutter Guide on becoming a Master Flutterista.
-- [awesome-ai-frontend](https://github.com/thestriver/awesome-ai-frontend) - 🌟 A curated list of AI resources (APIs and SDKs, Code samples, Community projects, Learning Materials) for front-end developers who want to build AI-powered apps.
 - [awesome-urdu](https://github.com/urduhack/awesome-urdu) - 📖 A curated list of resources dedicated to Urdu language.
 - [awesome-veeam](https://github.com/VeeamHub/awesome-veeam) - A curated list of Veeam Technical Resources.
 We recommend you "Watch" this repository so you can be notified of future updates.
 - [awesome-xmake](https://github.com/xmake-examples/awesome-xmake) - 💕 A curated list of awesome XMake projects, plugins, examples and others.
-- [awesome-programming-language-pretraining-papers](https://github.com/yuewang-cuhk/awesome-programming-language-pretraining-papers) - Recent Advances in Programming Language Pre-Trained Models (PL-PTMs).
 - [awesome-covid19-resources](https://github.com/adamdriscoll/awesome-covid19-resources) - Awesome list of COVID19 resources.
 - [awesome-kaggle-kernels](https://github.com/alfarias/awesome-kaggle-kernels) - Compilation of good Kaggle Kernels.
 - [awesome-qlik](https://github.com/ambster-public/awesome-qlik) - A curated list of awesome Qlik extensions and resources for Qlik Sense and QlikView.
 - [awesome-nextcloud](https://github.com/andreasjacobsen93/awesome-nextcloud) - List of awesome tools for NextCloud and OwnCloud.
+- [awesome-ethereum-rollups](https://github.com/attestate/awesome-ethereum-rollups) - A list of resources related to scaling with rollups.
 - [awesome-level-design](https://github.com/bytecauldron/awesome-level-design) - A curated list of awesome resources and tools for game level design.
 - [awesome-cadquery](https://github.com/CadQuery/awesome-cadquery) - A curated list of CadQuery code and resources.
 - [awesome-byo](https://github.com/cristianoliveira/awesome-byo) - A curated list of open content for "building your own sth". 🛠.